genericworkflownodes/GenericKnimeNodes/README.md

 See the sample* directories [here](https://github.com/genericworkflownodes/GenericKnimeNodes/tree/develop/com.genericworkflownodes.knime.node_generator/) for examples.

 You can supply the executables for each node in the plugin.
-The wrapped binaries have to be supplied in the payload directory Pleaser refer to payload.README (TODO link and update) for further details.
+The wrapped binaries have to be supplied in the payload directory.

-Alternatively the user can use already installed versions of the wrapped programs.
-These can be configured from within KNIME (see Generic Workflow Nodes for KNIME preference tab) (TODO really?
-Verify).
+Pleaser refer to [payload.README](payload.README) for further details.

 If you want to ship additional custom nodes written as any other KNIME node in Java code, you can create one or more OSGI bundles or Eclipse plugin projects (see KNIME node development documentation)